-A Guide to Hiking the Lanikai Pillbox Trail in Oahu, Hawaii
+A Guide to the Lanikai Pillbox Hike in Oahu, Hawaii

 Number eight on my list of the top 10 things to do on Oahu, Hawaii is hiking, and high on my list of hikes to do is the Lanikai Pillbox hike in Kailua.
 The trail leads you to two military pillboxes and one of the most beautiful views in all Oahu.